Continued improvement is vital to the success of your organisation.

 - Use of Conference Room in the Wexford Chamber Offices for off-site training if desired, included in cost of training.

-What is Wexford Chamber Skillnet’s 10-step in-house course development process?
+What is County Wexford Chamber Skillnet’s 10-step in-house course development process?
 How do we work with you to create the best bespoke course for your organisation’s needs?

-- Organisation completes In-house Course Needs Form and returns to Wexford Chamber Skillnet Manager who then sets up a 30-minute ‘kickstart’ call to go through the details on the form and to get clarity if needed.
+- Organisation completes In-house Course Needs Form and returns to County Wexford Chamber Skillnet Manager who then sets up a 30-minute ‘kickstart’ call to go through the details on the form and to get clarity if needed.

 - Network Manager then develops training brief and invites experts from the live training panel to submit written proposals.